 Thank you for your continued partnership with ESC Region 11.
 We look forward to great things in 2021!Other potential fees: Walk-in $25 (driver not preregistered) Make-up $30

 Texas Department of Public Safety

 - School Bus Driver Training - Register for Training

 - The twenty-hour certification course for new bus drivers provides state-mandated training.
 Drivers completing this course will be certified to operate school buses in Texas.
-The cost for this training is $130.00.
+Beginning September 1, 2020, the cost for this training is $135.00.